Questions & Answers About MRCA Parks and Trails During the COVID-19 Pandemic – Updated October 1, 2020

 What about beach access managed by the MRCA?

-With the exception of Malibu Road East (Amarillo Beach) and East Sea Level Drive and West Sea Level Drive (Lechuza Beach), all MRCA-managed Malibu coastal accessways remain closed.
+Some MRCA-managed Malibu coastal accessways remain closed.
+Please see the list above.
 This includes the Bunnie Lane accessway to Lechuza Beach.
 These accessways are constrained physically so that they cannot allow for recommended social distancing.
 Their physical condition makes compliance with safety guidelines difficult for the public as well as for our operations and ranger staff.
 We look forward to reopening Malibu beach accessways as soon as it is safe to do so.

 Can I bring my dog on my hike?